Reviewed by John P. Cunha, DO, FACOEP on October 31, 2017

 A:13.
 The human body needs 13 essential vitamins.
-They are vitamins A, C, D, E, K, and the B vitamins: B1 (thiamine), B2 (riboflavin), B3 (niacin), vitamin B-6, vitamin B-12, and folate.
+They are vitamins A, C, D, E, K, and the B vitamins: B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), vitamin B6, vitamin B7 (biotin), vitamin B9 (folate) and vitamin B12.
 You can usually get all your vitamins from the foods you eat.

 Q:What is the most abundant mineral in the body?